-Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage boils down to just one number.
+Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan boils down to just one number.

-This score is built by credit reporting agencies.
-They use the payment history from all of your loans: mortgages, car loans, credit cards, and the like.
+The FICO score is created by credit agencies.
+These agencies use the payment history of your various loans: mortgages, car loans, credit cards, and others.

-The three agencies use slightly different formulas to build a credit score.
-The original FICO was developed by Fair Isaac and Company.
+The three credit reporting agencies use slightly different formulas to build a credit score.
+The original FICO score was developed by Fair Isaac and Company.

-- Late Payments - Do you have a history of late payments?
+- Late Payments - Do you have any payments later than 30 days?

-- Credit Card Balances - How many credit card accounts do you have, and how much do you owe on them?
+- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?

-- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Before you can improve your score, you must know your score and be sure that the reports from each credit reporting agency are correct.
-Fair Isaac, the corporation that invented the original FICO score, offers FICO scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
-They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+To raise your score, you must obtain the reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the company that offered the original FICO credit score, sells scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
+They also provide information and online tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report every year from the three major agencies by visiting AnnualCreditReport.com.
-These reports do not include a free credit score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from all three agencies by visiting AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.